krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-may.md

 The work is publicly accessible on my [GitHub](https://github.com/krystalgamer/spidey-decomp).

 The [Macintosh](../spidey-apple) version of the game contains symbols - function names, parameters types and names.
 This has been used to identify functions of the game, the compiler used for the PC version has quite a few routines that have been inlined which is annoying.
-A cool thing about this version is that is contains boundaries for the object files.
-When the code inside `foobar.cpp` starts there will be a dummy section called `.sinit_foobar_cpp` so it has been extremely helpful into getting a proper recreation of the source directory.
+A cool thing about this version is that it contains boundaries for the object files.
+Where the code inside `foobar.cpp` starts, there will be a dummy section called `.sinit_foobar_cpp` so it has been extremely helpful into getting a proper recreation of the source directory.

-The game shares the same engine with Tony Hawk Pro Skater 2 and that game has had 2 demos for the PlayStation that contains symbols - they contain more information than Macintosh version has they also contain classes/structure definitions with offsets.
+The game shares the same engine with Tony Hawk Pro Skater 2 and that game has had 2 demos for the PlayStation that contain symbols - they contain more information than Macintosh version has they also contain classes/structure definitions with offsets.
 Since both of these games (ab)use inheritance it has been a godsent helping outlining where base class ends and where child class begins.
 For reference here's the inheritance chart of the player class `CPlayer -> CSuper -> CBody -> CItem (-> CClass)`. `CClass` doesn't seem to be present in the PC and Mac versions, either it was fully inlined or removed when ported.